 There’s an enormous variety of recorded dances from the Nutcracker Suite and all of them have choreography that’s a little different.
 Basically, I looked for ones with good visual quality and appeal and a few moves that I could easily re-create for three to five year-old motor skills.

-So I started with the March and focused on the marching, bowing, and dancing through a tunnel made by our parents’ arms.
-(Some of our parents liked the participation.
+So I started with the March and focused on the marching, bowing, and dancing through a tunnel made by our adults’ arms.
+(Some of our adults liked the participation.
 Some did not.)

 After that bit of excitement, I calmed everyone down and sent them to the craft tables.